Heterogeneous Graph Neural Network on Semantic Tree: Introduction

 To scale efficiently on web-scale graphs, \NAME follows the model simplification approach that simplifies heterogeneous feature aggregation as a pre-processing stage.
 Meanwhile, label aggregation of the target node types for each metapath is also executed. \NAME then builds a semantic tree to capture the hierarchy among metapaths.
 Instead of separating feature learning from label learning~\cite{SLE, GAMLP} or treating features and labels equally by projecting them to the same latent space~\cite{SeHGNN}, \NAME proposes to match them carefully on corresponding metapaths, which provides more accurate and richer information between node features and labels.

-To encode the resulting semantic tree, \NAME uses a novel \textit{subtree attention} mechanism to emphasize children nodes that are more helpful in encoding parent-children relationships.
+To encode the resulting semantic tree, \NAME uses a novel \textit{subtree attention} mechanism to emphasize children nodes that are more helpful in encoding parent-child relationships.
 Existing tree encoding techniques~\cite{SHGNN, HetGTCN, T-GNN} aggregate children nodes by weighting the contribution of children nodes based on similarity to the parent node.
-However, in the semantic tree, this tree encoding fails to capture the entire parent-children hierarchy by only considering the parent node.
-Hence, subtree attention in \NAME models a broader parent-children structure while enhancing correlations, bringing a better representation for each metapath.
+However, in the semantic tree, this tree encoding fails to capture the entire parent-child hierarchy by only considering the parent node.
+Hence, subtree attention in \NAME models a broader parent-child structure while enhancing correlations, bringing a better representation for each metapath.

-In summary, we make the following contributions in this paper. \begin{itemize} \item We observe that existing HGNNs use simple semantic attention to aggregate metapath representations, which ignore the hierarchy of the metapath features. \NAME takes a radically new approach to encoding metapath hierarchy by building a \textit{semantic tree} for both pre-computed features and labels.
-To the best of our knowledge, \NAME is the first to explore the tree hierarchy among metapaths constructed from a heterogeneous graph. \item \NAME proposes a novel tree aggregation with \textit{subtree attention} to encode the proposed semantic tree structure, which emphasizes metapaths that are more helpful in encoding parent-children relationships.
-For better label usage, \NAME matches pre-computed features and labels correspondingly, which constitutes a complete representation of a metapath. \item We conduct extensive experiments on five open graph datasets from Open Graph Benchmark~\cite{OGB} and HGB Benchmark~\cite{HGB}, as well as a real-world commercial email dataset.
-The results demonstrate that \NAME is able to outperform the state-of-the-art architectures on all datasets with low computation and memory overhead incurred. \end{itemize}
+In summary, we make the following contributions. \begin{itemize} \item We observe that existing HGNNs ignore the hierarchy of the metapath features. \NAME takes a radically new approach to encoding metapath hierarchy by building a \textit{semantic tree} for both pre-computed features and labels. \item \NAME proposes a novel tree aggregation with \textit{subtree attention} to encode the semantic tree structure.
+For better label usage, \NAME matches pre-computed features and labels correspondingly, which constitutes a complete representation of a metapath. \item We conduct extensive experiments on five open graph datasets as well as a real-world commercial email dataset.
+The results demonstrate that \NAME can outperform the state-of-the-art architectures on all datasets with low computation and memory overhead. \end{itemize}